Sovengar/Modern-Design/README.md

 Bounded contexts to assemble modules
 Aggregates inside the modules
 Value Objects for domain objects
-Microtypes for ids
+Micro types for ids
 Domain centric application
 Ubiquitous language: create -> register, add -> transfer Repositories instead of DAOs

 ## Modules

-Facading usecases.
+Facading use cases.
 Not allowing internal calls between modules, only through facade.
 Preserving FK instead of object in the entity between modules.
+Not fully implemented, DB is still shared between modules, only access is restricted.

 # Testing